griptape-ai/griptape/README.md

 3. **Unit Tests:** Ensure that your pull request passes all existing unit tests.
 Additionally, if you are introducing new code, please include new unit tests to validate its functionality.

-4. **Documentation:** Every pull request must include a corresponding pull request in the [docs repository](https://github.com/griptape-ai/griptape-docs) or explicitly explain why a documentation update is not required.
+4. **Documentation:** Every pull request must include updates to documentation or explicitly explain why a documentation update is not required.
 Documentation is crucial for maintaining a comprehensive and user-friendly project.

 5. **Code Style:** Griptape uses [Black](https://github.com/ambv/black) to enforce style guidelines.
 You can ensure that your code is formatted accordingly and will pass formatting checks using `pre-commit`.
 See [Tools](#tools) for information on how to configure this and other dev tools.